I received a complimentary tour of the Seneca Lake Wine Trail while attending the TBEX conference. All opinions expressed are my own.

 Fox Run Vineyards

-Fox Run Vineyards is another boutique winery on the Seneca Lake Wine Trail.
+Fox Run Vineyards is another boutique winery.
 One thing that stood out about Fox Run Vineyards to me was the Semi-dry Riesling in a can which is perfect for two glasses of wine for a pair of friends or yourself (no judgments).

 Wine tasting along the Seneca Lake Wine Trail was also informative as I got to speak directly with owners and representatives of the respective Seneca Lake Wineries.
 It was also great to discover I can purchase locally from wine shops and restaurants in the NYC area.